 Administration Manager Apex Investment Administration (NZ) Limited, the administration manager for the Fund. currently As at the date of this document.
-Establishment Deed The establishment deed for the Fund.
+Custodian Apex Investment Administration (NZ) Limited, the custodian of the Fund appointed by the supervisor.
+Establishment Deed The establishment deed for the Fund dated 12 October 2018, as amended from time to time.
 GAV The Fund's gross asset value, which is its net assets, ignoring the aggregate of any accruals for fees and expenses (including our fees and the Supervisor's fees), calculated in accordance with the Trust Deed.
 FMCA The Financial Markets Conduct Act 2013.
 Fund The Carbon Fund.
-Net asset value The Fund's gross asset value less the aggregate of any accruals for fees and expenses (including our fees and the Supervisor's fees).
-NZX Listing Rules The NZX Main Board / Debt Market Listing Rules, which govern the operation of the NZX Main Board.
+Net asset value The Fund's GAV less the aggregate of any accruals for fees and expenses (including our fees).
+NZX Listing Rules The NZX Main Board Listing Rules, which govern the operation of the NZX Main Board.
 NZX Main Board The equities market operated by NZX Limited and known as the NZX Main Board.
 PIE Portfolio investment entity, a special type of investment vehicle for income tax purposes.
-Registrar Link Market Services Limited, the unit registrar for the Fund.
+Registrar MUFG Pension & Market Services (NZ) Limited (formerly Link Market Services Limited), the unit registrar for the Fund.
 Salt Salt Funds Management Limited, our parent company and the investment manager of the Fund.
 Supervisor The New Zealand Guardian Trust Company Limited, the supervisor of the Fund and the Scheme.
 SIPO The statement of investment policy and objectives for the Fund.
-Trust Deed The master trust deed governing the Fund and, unless the context requires otherwise, also includes the Establishment Deed. we, us, and our Salt Investment Funds Limited, the manager of the Fund and the Scheme. you or your A person or entity that invests in the Fund, whether directly or indirectly.
+Treasury Units Units in the Fund that the Fund has acquired and holds in its own treasury.
+Trust Deed The master trust deed governing the Fund dated 12 October 2018, as amended and consolidated on 9 June 2025 and as further amended from time to time, and, unless the context requires otherwise, also includes the Establishment Deed. we, us, and our Salt Investment Funds Limited, the manager of the Fund and the Scheme. you or your A person or entity that invests in the Fund, whether directly or indirectly.